MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

   + **azure-cli-ml**
     + Change the endpoint CLI command name from 'az ml endpoint aks' to 'az ml endpoint real time' for consistency.
     + update CLI installation instructions for stable and experimental branch CLI
-    + Single instance profiling was fixed to produce a recommendation and was made available in core sdk.
+    + Single instance profiling was fixed to produce a recommendation and was made available in core SDK.
   + **azureml-automl-core**
     + Enabled the Batch mode inference (taking multiple rows once) for AutoML ONNX models
     + Improved the detection of frequency on the data sets, lacking data or containing irregular data points